• Skip to primary navigation

 • Add all dry ingredients into a medium bowl, whisk to combine.

-• Place a non-stick pan over medium to low heat and add some coconut oil, when moderately hot.
+• Place a non-stick pan over medium to low heat and add some coconut oil or butter, when moderately hot.

-• Ladle about ¼ cup batter into the skillet, spreading into circle (These pancakes tend to break when flipping if made bigger, so we recommend not using more than ¼ cup batter).
+• Ladle about ¼ cup batter into the skillet, spreading into circle.

 • Repeat with remaining batter to make additional pancakes and serve hot with a generous drizzle of maple syrup.